sreecodeslayer/ml-am-lm-cmusphinx/Further development files/README.md

 # About this directory

 This is the Base folder for the Google Summer of Code 2016.<br>
-<i>The project aims in creating a Language Model and Acoustic Model for Malayalam language for using the same with CMU Sphinx Speech Recognition System.</i> The project was started from scratch collecting the text data from various film subtitles in Malayalam, preparing corpus file out of it.
+<i>The project aims in creating a Language Model and Acoustic Model for Malayalam language for using the same with CMU Sphinx Speech Recognition System.</i> The project was started from scratch collecting the text data from various film subtitles in Malayalam, preparing corpus file out of it.<br>
+#### Reason for film subtitles :
+The reason film sutitles from [here](http://www.malayalamsubtitles.com/) were used is because, snce these are dialogues.
+This means most of the natural way of speaking is bound to be present, which makes sorting out the required words for constructing the dictionary becomes a litlle bit easier.<br>
 For those who are new to CMU Sphinx can take a look at here for familiarization : http://cmusphinx.sourceforge.net/ <br>
 For those who wats to develop your own and you need a reference, read on.
 If you want to know how I completed this, you can read my blog posts on Medium here: http://www.medium.com/@imsreenadh